EdvardSire/keyboard/README.md

 ## Motivation

 The purpose of the layout is to combine a small footprint with an efficient layout.
-A 4x12 footprint results in the fact that the fingers can stay on the home row.
+A 4x12 footprint means that the fingers can stay on the home row.
 This is intrinsically efficient but has to be combined with a sensible layout that doesn’t restrict typing speed or usability.

 ## Reducing capitalization to one key